ysdtkm/DA_testbed/README.md

 ## Programming paradigm
 * Single-process
-* Numpy, Numba for acceleration
     * Multiple experiments should be externally wrapped with https://github.com/ysdtkm/all-in-one/tree/master/works/2018/parallel_wrapper
+* Numpy, Numba for acceleration.
+No use of ctypes/f2py